Insurance

 What's likely to change in 2026-2027

 Generic semaglutide is expected to begin entering the US market in late 2026 to early 2027.
-Once available, the per-dose cost will drop substantially, which is likely to make Medicaid coverage politically and budgetarily easier in states currently on the fence.
+Once available, the per-dose cost will drop substantially.
+That is likely to make Medicaid coverage politically and budgetarily easier in states currently on the fence.

 The simple version